Mayonnaisu/manga-image-translator/README.md

 #### Cons
 - Slower and heavier.
 - Speech bubbles are dirtier.
+- Some texts are not detected and/or inpainted at all just like in regular mode.
+It's just that the missed areas will be different because the difference in their image heights.
+That's why it's recommended to increase or decrease `detection_size` & `inpainting_size` in `my-config.json` to improve the result.
+See https://github.com/zyddnys/manga-image-translator?tab=readme-ov-file#tips-to-improve-translation-quality.
 - ~~Prone to server overloaded error.~~ **(just retry it XD)**<br>
 It seems that it's not really caused by the launcher, or is it? 🤔, since even the paid users are experiencing the same issue, see: https://github.com/google-gemini/gemini-cli/issues/4360.
 Alternatively, you can change the model in `.env` file or the translator in `my-config.json`.